HalahRaadSalih/JS-Design-Patterns/readme.md

  	- Singleton.
  	- Builder.

- - **Structural Design Patterns** : they are concerned about the composition of a specific object within a system and how changing that object would effects other objects/units in the system.
+ - **Structural Design Patterns**: are concerned with the composition of a specific object within a system and how changing that object would effect other objects/units in the system.

 Examples:

  	- Decorator.
  	- Facade.